INTERVIEW AND PICTURES BY MARKO SYRJALA

 Glen Sobel: I’m hearing that it’s going to be out early next year or spring, somewhere in there.

 Metal-Rules.com: Legendary Bob Ezrin once again produces the album?

 Glen Sobel: Yeah.

-Metal-Rules.com: Like mentioned earlier you worked with Ezrin during the re-recording sessions.
+Metal-Rules.com: As mentioned earlier, you worked with Ezrin during the re-recording sessions.
 In your opinion, how is he to work with?

 LINE UP TALK

-Metal-Rules.com: Overall speaking of Alice, I have been an Alice Cooper fan since the CONSTRICTOR album came out in ’86, ’85 or something and since then there’s been more members in the band than you can count.
-What is the reason for so many line-up changes in your opinion?
+Metal-Rules.com: Overall, speaking of Alice, I have been an Alice Cooper fan since the CONSTRICTOR album came out in ’86, ’85, or something, and since then, there have been more members in the band than you can count.
+What is the reason for so many line-up changes, in your opinion?

 Glen Sobel: Through a drummer?

 Metal-Rules.com: Let’s start with that point of view.